 Breakfast is non negotiable and you are heading to my and to many others favorite, Java Bay Cafe.
 If you’re like myself and love Breakfast burritos, DO NOT SKIP on the opportunity to indulge in one of the best breakfast burritos in the game.
 Tip: Order Ahead as they make their food with love

 Head down the street and pick up a cup of coffee from Contrast Coffee and get rolling into your Marquette journey.
 Dial in Presque Isle Park to your GPS and head to the isle for scenic viewpoints and some cliff jumping (if you dare).
-Drive the loop and make sure you visit the infamous Black Rocks cliff jumping spot into the frigid waters of Superior.
+Drive,bike, hike the loop & make sure you visit the infamous Black Rocks cliff jumping spot into the frigid waters of Superior.

 After circumventing the 2 mile loop its time to scale one of Marquette’s most infamous peaks, Sugarloaf Mountain.
 Drive down Big Bay Rd about 10 minutes and find the Sugarloaf parking lot roadside.
 Ascend the .5 mile trail up to one of the best views in Marquette county situated 280 feet above.
 Don’t sweat it, the hike is easy and most of the hike is apart of a stair system.